 The biggest uncertainty facing D&S IFCA is its future funding.
-This uncertainty stems from a structurally flawed funding model developed for D&S IFCA in 2010.
 D&S IFCA's budget for 2020/2021 is £740,000, the lowest among mainland IFCAs despite having the largest IFCA District with significant and diverse fisheries and 22 Marine Protected Areas to manage.
-Due to the annual budget being set at a level well below that envisaged at the vesting of D&S IFCA, there has been a decline in the funding available for operational work, after fixed and recurring costs are deducted from the budget.
 D&S IFCA and its officers recognise that it will be increasingly difficult to maintain the level of delivery within the current budget and this is reflected in the Plan by identifying what work will be financed by the operational budget and what will be drawn down from general reserves.